Concurrent Object Regression: Data illustrations

-To investigate the comparative goodness-of-fit of the two models, we computed the average deviation of the fitted from the observed correlation matrices over the age interval $[55,90]$, $M_\oplus(t)$ and $\hat{M}_\oplus(t))$ being the observed and fitted connectivity matrices, respectively, at age $t \in [55,90]$ and $d_F(\cdot,\cdot)$ the Frobenius distance between two correlation matrices.
-Deviation \eqref{eq:FROB:DEV} is displayed in Figure ~\ref{Fig:DistF:AD} for both the Nonparametric and Partially Global CORE models.
-The Partially Global model seems to fit the data better, which could indicate that the linear constraint for the impact of total cognitive score imposed in the Partially Global Core model is likely satisfied.
-The integrated deviance $\int_{\mathcal{T}} \text{MSE}_\oplus(t) dt$ is $0.0570$ for the Nonparametric CORE and $ 0.0494$ for the Partially CORE.
+$M_\oplus(t)$ and $\hat{M}_\oplus(t)$ being the observed and fitted connectivity matrices, respectively, at age $t \in [55,90]$ and $d_F(\cdot,\cdot)$ the Frobenius distance between two correlation matrices.
+Deviation \eqref{eq:FROB:DEV} is displayed in Figure~\ref{Fig:DistF:AD} for both the nonparametric and partially global CORE models.
+The partially global model seems to fit the data better, which could indicate that the linear constraint for the impact of total cognitive score imposed in the partially Ggobal Core model is likely satisfied.
+The integrated deviance $\int_{\mathcal{T}} \text{MSE}_\oplus(t) dt$ is $0.0570$ for the nonparametric CORE and $ 0.0494$ for the Partially CORE.

 We further look into the out-of-sample prediction performance of the two methods for the AD subjects and CN subjects separately.
 For this, we first randomly split the dataset into a training set with sample size $n_{\text{train}}$ and a test set with the remaining $n_{\text{test}}$ subjects.
 We then take the fitted objects obtained from the training set, and predict the responses in the test set using the covariates present in the test set.
 As a measure of the efficacy of the fitted model, we compute root mean squared prediction error as